Jeanne Eagels was robbed.

-The furor over Her Cardboard Lover cemented Jeanne’s reputation as difficult and unstable.
+The furor over her behavior on the Man, Woman and Sin set AND during the play, Her Cardboard Lover, cemented Jeanne’s reputation as difficult and unstable.
 Erratic behavior, missed performances, and rumors of drunken binges followed the show.
 Due to the fallout, Jeanne was fined two weeks’ pay and banned from the live stage for eighteen months by Actors Equity.
 She was casual about the whole affair, and did a stint on vaudeville in the meantime.
 She knew it would pay more than legitimate theater, and movies would pay even more than that.

 But her descent had begun.
 Alcoholism slowly and surely began to claim her.
 Rumors of drug abuse surfaced after her death as her behavior became more and more unstable.
 Supposedly, she had a broken heart when Swanson played Sadie, but Swanson had done the legwork to earn the part for herself.
 And Jeanne couldn’t be bothered to work in Hollywood voluntarily.
 Plus, in addition to the alcohol, she had a myriad of health problems with sinuses etc that inhibited her work at times.

 Jeanne as the murderous Leslie Crosbie in The Letter